What is a concussion?

 What is the treatment for concussion?

-There is no ‘cure’ for a concussion besides limiting activity that causes symptoms to occur, and that of course means REST!
+There is no ‘cure’ for a concussion besides limiting activity that causes symptoms to occur, possibly a course of physical and occupational therapy and of course REST!
 Truly resting is limiting physical AND mental activities.
 It is recommended to limit blue/bright lighting (phone use, TV, bright rooms, smart-boards, etc.) and activities that require high concentration (small-print reading, mathematics, work, etc.).
 Overall limiting intense brain activity will help your body heal.
-There is research being done now on certain activities that may help with concussion recovery such as light aerobic activity, and certain medications that can help with brain activity.
+There is research being done now on certain activities that may help with concussion recovery such as light aerobic activity, perhaps a visit to a physical therapist and certain medications that can help with brain activity.
 There is no magic pill or medicine that ‘cures’ a concussion.
-Rest is the number one recommended treatment.
+Rest is the number one recommended treatment for a concussion rehabilitation.

 I hope you have a better understanding what a concussion is, major signs/symptoms of the injury, treatment and appropriate care for a concussion as well.
 Please reach out to health care providers for more information about this recent epidemic that is occurring to all populations.
 A concussion is a very serious injury and should be cared for appropriately.
 I hope this information was helpful to you or a friend.